Ezharjan/ARCoreUnityDemo/README.md

 Copyright 2017 Google LLC.
 All rights reserved.
 Alexander Ezharjan revised based on the original SDK on 28th, August, 2020.

+Disable depth camera if you want to place the objects directly and avoiding unstable shadows when the objects are placed.

 This SDK provides native APIs for all of the essential AR features like motion tracking, environmental understanding, and light estimation.
 With these capabilities you can build entirely new AR experiences or enhance existing apps